 For lunch, I popped into the Green Lion, RainbowL, and Mondo.
 They had plenty of healthy and vegan options on offer.

-If you want to see all the must see sites and attractions in Nuremberg Germany, pin it for later.
+If you want to see the top attractions in Nuremberg Germany, pin it for later.